chef/chef/docs/dev/design_documents/server_enforced_recipes.md

   the enforced recipe code may have no control over the node data, roles, JSON files, or policyfiles used by the nodes being managed.
-* Other cookbook features, such as libraries and the various flavors of resources and providers set ruby constants which could interfere with the correct operation of the end user's cookbooks.
+* Other cookbook features, such as libraries and the various flavors of resources and providers, set ruby constants, which could interfere with the correct operation of the end user's cookbooks.
 * Templates and cookbook files would be useful, but expert practitioners will be able to be effective without them.